ChriPiv/gess-project/README.md

 After agents place their bids, the model undergoes price formation.
 As with [1], we would like to find a market clearing price price <i>p\*</i> for which the highest number of bids can be satisfied.
 Specifically, we would like the total amount of sell bids below the price to be equal to the total amount of buy bids above the price.
 Given a sorted list of buy and sell orders, this can be performed in linear time by using a two-pointer implementation.
 We iterate from the lowest-priced sell order and from the highest-priced buy order, matching pairs of orders as we go, until the current buy price is less than the current sell price.
 In the case that more satisfiable buy orders exist than sell orders (or vice-versa), the successful bids are chosen randomly.
 All orders are then executed at <i>p\*</i>, the average of the highest matched sell order and lowest matched buy.
 Then the next timestep starts and the process repeats.

 Agents also undergo a learning process.
 The model is run for a specific number of time steps, then a ranking of the agents is done considering their final owned wealth.
 Depending on how successfull each agent was in that ranking, it will adapt its parameters: A successfull agent will only slightly change its parameters, while less successfull agents will vary them more strongly.
+An imitation process is also used as agents vary their parameters following an estimated fitness gradient.
+Multiple methods of estimating the gradient are analyzed.

 As this convergence process could be extremely complex, we will first start out by reducing our agent paramaters to one dimension.
 We will fix the agent noisiness to be constant for all agents and tie conservativeness and influencability together:<br />
 conservativeness = C - influencability, with C being a constant<br />